Athlete. Author. Advocate.

 Robbie de Santos, Director of Sport, Stonewall

 In 2012, she became the ambassador for Vietnam Relief Services and in 2014 the first Asian ambassador for Athlete Ally.
 In 2016, GLAAD named Amazin one of only seven Asian LGBTQ activists accelerating equality globally and in 2018 named one of four Asian LGBTQ athletes accelerating sports equality by the American National Queer Asian Pacific Islander Alliance along with becoming the first openly out Asian athlete to appear in the Stonewall UK ‘Rainbow Laces Campaign’.
-In 2019, listed in the Australian Pride Power List and for the second year listed in the Human Rights Campaign Asian Pacific Islander Heritage Month Honours list.
+In 2019, listed in the Out 100 List, Australian Pride Power List and for the second year listed in the Human Rights Campaign Asian Pacific Islander Heritage Month Honours list.
 During Asian Pacific Islander (API) month of May this year Amazin was part of the first API Pride in Washington DC presented by the Capital Pride Alliance and the Mayor’s Office of LGBTQ Affairs.
-She become the first Asian Sport Champion (Ambassador) for Stonewall UK's new Sport Champion ambassador program in Autumn, 2019.
-Read more here
+At the end of 2019 she became the first Asian Sport Champion (Ambassador) for Stonewall UK's new Sports Champion Ambassador Program Read More

 ‘Without a mirror image of myself in the media, I had to create my own narrative as a child and, as an adult, this helped me stand in my own truth to be brave and unapologetic as an openly out Asian woman.
 By sharing my story and living authentically and unapologetically gives me the freedom to realize that my emotions are real, that how I feel inside matters and that I’m worthy of owning the space that I’m in.
 I want my story to provide a positive message for any rainbow or API (Asian Pacific Islander) person or athlete who wants to be openly out in sports and life’